DDMAL/cantus/README.md

 ### Launch in production

-From the Compute Canada VM, follow the same instructions as above, only replace `docker-compose` with `docker compose` and make sure to keep `DEBUG=true` in the .env file.
+From the Compute Canada VM, follow the same instructions as above, only replace `docker-compose` with `docker compose` and make sure to keep `DEBUG=false` in the `.env` file.

 ## Initialize a newly launched website

 A freshly initialized instance of the website does not have an admin account.
-Addititionally, the database of Manuscripts, Chants, and Folios is not populated.
+Addititionally, the databases of Manuscripts, Chants, and Folios are not populated.

 A few commands will create an admin account and populate the database.